md-zaman/kubernetes/notes-mm.md

  (d) Update ETCD
  (e) Scheduler

-In this case the API-Server create a pod object without assigning it to any node, updates the information in the etcd server, updates the user that the pod has been created.
+In this case the API-Server creates a pod object without assigning it to any node, updates the information in the etcd server, updates the user that the pod has been created.
-The scheduler continuously monitors the api-server and realises that there's a new pod with no node assigned, the scheduler identifies the right node to place the new pod on and communicates back to the kube-apiserver, the api-server then updates the information in the etcd cluster, the api-server then passes that information to the kubelet in the appropriate worker node, the kubelet then creates the pod on the node and instructs the container runtime engine to deploy the application runtime image once done the kubelet updates the status back to the api-server and the api server then updates the data back in the etcd cluster.
+The scheduler continuously monitors the api-server and realises that there's a new pod with no node assigned, the scheduler identifies the right node to place the new pod on and communicates back to the kube-apiserver, the api-server then updates the information in the etcd cluster, the api-server then passes that information to the kubelet in the appropriate worker node, the kubelet then creates the pod on the node and instructs the container runtime engine to deploy the application runtime image once done the kubelet updates the status back to the api-server and the api-server then updates the data back in the etcd cluster.
 A similar pattern is followed everytime the change is requested.
 The kube-apiserver is at the centre of all the different tasks that needs to be performed to make a change in the cluster.
 To summarise, the kube-apiserver is responsible for authenticating and validating request, retrieving and updating data in the etcd data store.
 Infact kube-apiserver is the only component that interacts with the etcd data store. the other components uses the api-server to perform the updates in the cluster in their respective areas.
-If you bootstraped your your cluster using kubeadmin tool then you don't need to know this but if you're setting up this hardway then the kube-apiserver is availble as a binary in the kubernetes release page.
+If you bootstrapped your your cluster using kubeadm tool then you don't need to know this but if you're setting up this hardway then the kube-apiserver is available as a binary in the kubernetes release page.
 Download and run it as a service in your kubernetes master node.

 The kube-apiserver, just like etcd is run with a lot of parameters, as you can see below: wget https://storage.googleapis.com/kubernetes-release/release/v1.13.0/bin/linux/amd64/kube-apiserver